 - Being in the presence of the use of illegal drugs or controlled substances on campus; and

-vi.
-Violations of other Illinois Tech drug policies or federal, state and local laws pertaining to illegal drugs and controlled substances.
+- Violations of other Illinois Tech drug policies pertaining to illegal drugs and controlled substances.

-Although Illinois' Compassionate Use of Medical Cannabis Pilot Program Act and the Illinois Cannabis Regulation and Tax Act respectively allows patients to possess and consume limited amounts of marijuana for certain medical conditions and allows legal possession of Marijuana over the age of 21, these state laws conflict with federal laws governing marijuana.
+(c) Although Illinois’ Compassionate Use of Medical Cannabis Pilot Program Act and the Illinois Cannabis Regulation and Tax Act respectively allows patients to possess and consume limited amounts of marijuana for certain medical conditions and allows legal possession of Marijuana over the age of 21, these state laws conflict with federal laws governing marijuana.
 Illinois Tech is subject to the federal Drug-Free Schools and Communities Act Amendments, which mandates that campus communities be free of controlled substances (including marijuana).
 Therefore, the use, possession, manufacture, cultivation, dissemination, or being under the influence of medical marijuana on Illinois Tech property or at Illinois Tech-related activities is and shall remain prohibited.

 2. Destruction of Property

 Destroying, damaging, defacing, or vandalizing (or attempting to do any of the foregoing) property of Illinois Tech, property under Illinois Tech’s control or belonging to an Illinois Tech affiliate, employee, faculty member, student, alumni or guest.

 3. Discrimination and Harassment

-Illinois Tech does not permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters of admissions, employment, housing, services, or in the educational programs or activities it operates.
+Illinois Tech does not permit discrimination by any member of its community against any individual on the basis of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, gender expression, parental status, marital status, age, disability, citizenship status, veteran status, genetic information, or any other classification protected by law in matters (each a “status”) of admissions, employment, housing, services, or in the educational programs or activities it operates.